Between the mess and the miracle,

 And suddenly you realize you're not the only one carrying that thought, that fear, or that dream.

-That's what inspired The Badass Arts™ Salons.
+That's why I created The Badass Arts™ Salons.

 If you’re wondering what this looks like, step into the room.